Sorbole: The Dome of Letters

 Learning and building together: Superadobe

-These have been placed so that they are not in the areas of the pavement that receive solar radiation in summer.
+The internal floor has been raised above the surrounding ground level to prevent waterlogging, and the space created has been used to bury around 600 glass bottles filled with water.
+These bottles have been placed so that they are not in the areas of the pavement that receive solar radiation in the summer.

 Conclusions

-From the beginning, the facilities were conceived as a tool for training and empowerment to be built by and for the social agents involved.
-That is why, naturally and in keeping with its work philosophy, its way of understanding the city and the participatory processes, Ctrl+Z will cede them for shared use to the Murube Institute and the Verdes del Sur Association.
-The transfer is understood as the delivery of the fruits of the work of the local agents involved and of resources that, in our view, make more sense in their hands than in ours.
-We trust that they will continue to fill them with life and that they will enjoy them for the benefit of the community.
+The cession is understood as the handing over of the fruits of the work of the local actors involved and of resources that, in our vision, make much more sense in their hands than in ours.
+We trust that they will fill them with life and enjoy them for the benefit of the community

 The entire construction process was designed to be carried out with very simple constructions, so anyone who wanted to participate could do so perfectly, since the learning process took less than five minutes.
 This was the philosophy of the project, our goal, that everyone could participate.